lpewton/stock-controller/README.md

 ### App purpose:
 The purpose of the Stock Controller is to provide a centralized hub of information that is essential to the shop, like the recipes and ingredients that are needed, as well as keeping a closer eye on the stock.

-Another issue the app helps with is keeping a close eye on the stock, providing a clear visual idea of the ingredients that are about to run put.
+Another issue the app helps with is keeping a close eye on the stock, providing a clear visual idea of the ingredients that are about to run out.

-Finally, the app helps with he calculation of how many ingredients are needed for a certain event with an X number of recipes, as well as giving the user the costs and profits that this will provide.
+Finally, the app helps with the calculation of how many ingredients are needed for a certain event with an X number of recipes, as well as giving the user the costs and profits that this will provide.

 ### App goals:
-One of the issues faced on the day to day in this shop was that the stock ran out and it was not know until it was too late, which caused major delays and headaches.
+One of the issues faced on the day to day in this shop was that the stock ran out and it was not known until it was too late, which caused major delays and headaches.
 If each employee of the shop marks on the website when an ingredient has been removed it provides a visual indication that can be seen without even being present in the shop and can avoid headaches.

-Furthermore, another issue found in the shop was the fact that all the information on recipes, costs, profits… was located in different folder and finding resources could prove difficult.
-With this app the problem is solved as the recipes, profits and costs are all accessible in one location.
+Furthermore, another issue found in the shop was the fact that all the information on recipes, costs, profits… was located in different folders and finding resources could prove difficult.
+With this app the problem is solved as the recipes, profits and costs are all accessible in one single location.

 Finally, another thing that wasn’t an issue but does make life easier was added.
 The shop also does events (weddings, birthdays, parties…), in which the clients request a certain amount of recipes for the day.
-The app has also has the capacity to see how many ingredients would be required for these recipes, and what the total cost and profit for them would be.
+Therefore, it has also has the capacity to see how many ingredients would be required for these recipes, and what the total cost and profit for them would be.

 ### Target:
 The target for this app are the employees of La Casa del Gelat.
-That is why it’s only accessible if the user is authorized.
-As this app is for education purposes, the credentials are the following:
+That's why it’s only accessible if the user is authorized.
+The current credentials are the following:

 ![Screen Shot 2023-05-15 at 01 39 33](https://github.com/lpewton/stock-controller/assets/114712846/decc1924-b155-4f2f-9aa7-897f8b8ab56d)

 ### Displays:
 The layout of the app is clear, communicative and there is an easy intuition on how to find the information.